Premium Chromebooks Are Here, But Should You Buy?

 Chromebook critics often complain that they are cheap laptops with poor build quality and small, low-resolution displays — and for good reason.
 There have been few premium Chromebooks available to those who value the simplicity of Google's operating system.
 That's largely because Chrome OS has, almost exclusively, been marketed to the education sector, i.e., students and teachers.

-That is, until Google released its own Pixelbook, a premium laptop with a starting price of $999.
+That is, until Google released its own Pixelbook, a premium laptop with a starting price of $999, one of the best Chromebooks we've seen.
 While the laptop was generally well-received, some argue that it doesn't make sense to splurge on premium hardware that can run only web-based programs and Android apps.
 Traditional laptop manufacturers seemed to have felt the same way, and didn't follow Google's lead.
 Instead, they continued to sell budget Chromebooks, fortifying Chrome OS' reputation as an operating system meant for children, not adults.

 But that's all about to change — the era of the premium Chromebook is here, and consumers should take note.